michaelgadda/trading_sys/README.md

 Along with that, due to the speceficity of the data that is in the file it has been input manually by me.
 I am working on finding an API that will allow me more freedom in terms of accessing data at very specefic points and very specefic times.
 This is my next most important task, especially as my trading strategies change even more.

-But this is mianly why it is a slower process for inputting data and why there are lots of blank cells.
+But this is mainly why it is a slower process for inputting data and why there are lots of blank cells.

 I use this sheet as a guide, I will firsty go through and test different things within the sheet, like filtering out different combination.
 Then I will check my analysis page for basic things like averages, mins, maxs and std dev.
 I also do this with the linear reg model except I will just use the slope equation.
 Once I have either the equation or averages I need I will go through a large repository of data that I have collected in another excel file and backtest my new 'solution' to see if it works or not, then record my results.